 Another trait that sets the Audi A6 apart is its standard all-wheel-drive (AWD) system.
 Known as Quattro, it makes the A6 especially alluring to those who live in cold-weather states and routinely deal with slick roads.

 Audis have long perfected the balance between comfort and athleticism, and that remains the case here.
 A6 sedans offer a choice between a punchy 4-cylinder or a powerful V6 engine.
 The A6 Allroad is an adventurous luxury wagon with added ground clearance and the V6 standard.
 Both engines are mated to a specialized 48-volt mild hybrid system for added efficiencies.

 Audi offers a higher-performance variant in the S6 sedan, which boasts a 444-hp twin-turbo V6.
 Then there’s the new RS 6 Avant.
 Long forbidden fruit to the United States, this station wagon seriously hauls with a thunderous turbocharged V8 and the ability to do 0-60 mph in 3.5 seconds.

 What’s New for 2021?

 Keyless entry and an integrated toll module are now standard on base A6 Premium models.
 A surround-view camera and 10.1-inch display join the options list for that trim.
 Adaptive Cruise Assist is now standard on the mid-trim Premium Plus.
 Top-end Prestige models get a power rear window shade as standard.
 For the A6 Allroad wagon, a Black optic package becomes available for those desiring darkened aesthetics.
+2021 also marks the U.S. arrival of the Audi RS 6 Avant, a super high-performance wagon.
 See the 2021 Audi A6 models for sale near you

 What We Like